vkcz/quadtree_img/README.md

 Written in Rust; licensed with AGPL3.

 Issues and PRs very much welcome.
+Note that versions before `738b48f` do not have a correct `Cargo.lock` and will not compile without modification; unless you're interested in the history of this project, there's no reason to be using any versions before that anyway.

 ## Files